micheles/papers/PITCHME.md

 **what's behind: @color[green](h5py/hdf5)**

 - it is good but tricky
-- lots and lots of issues with structured arrays/variable length arrays
+- several issues with structured arrays/variable length arrays
-- several issues with bytes/strings at the time of the Python 2->3 migration
+- issues with bytes/strings at the time of the Python 2->3 migration
 - recent debacle with the HDF5 1.8 -> 1.10 upgrade
 - tip: silx view is a lot better than HDFView